wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 # Enumeration
 ---
+The initial network scope looks like this:
-Using nmap for initial enumeration, I discovered 3 of the in-scope machines and their open ports, as well as the name of the domain that they're apart of.
+![image of initial network map][/assets/img/posts/throwback/network_layout.webp] Using nmap for initial enumeration, I discovered 3 of the in-scope machines and their open ports, as well as the name of the domain that they're apart of.

 *** Command ***